ChrisLMerrill/update4j-gradle-plugin/README.md

 * 'uri' is the location of the update files (i.e. the update server) - exactly the same as the uri parameter
 * 'path' is the location of the application installation (i.e. on the user's machine)
 * 'output' is where the config file will the written (relative to the Gradle build path)
-* each 'artifact' specifies a file to be included in the update
+* each 'file' specifies a file to be included in the update
-* each 'artifacts' specifies a folder to be included in the update (subfolders are not included)
+* each 'folder' specifies a folder to be included in the update (subfolders are not included)

 ```
 update4j {